 Nuffield Australia 2018 Scholar

-James Hawkins, from Neuarpurr in Victoria, receives a Nuffield Scholarship supported by Rural Bank.
+James Hawkins, from Neuarpurr in Victoria, received a 2018 Nuffield Scholarship supported by Rural Bank.

-He will investigate the amelioration of hostile/sodic clay soils to overcome soil productivity limitations through deep placement of organic material as a means of increasing biomass production, yield and improving water use efficiency in dryland and irrigation systems.
+He investigates the amelioration of hostile/sodic clay soils to overcome soil productivity limitations through deep placement of organic material as a means of increasing biomass production, yield and improving water use efficiency in dryland and irrigation systems.

 James is the owner and managing director of P.I.G.S, an operation managing pigs for a Victorian outdoor bred pork producer and processor, The Pastoral Pork Company.
 Together with the family property, ‘Brippick’, the enterprise produces 2000 tonnes of compost annually, which helps to manage soil health and promote sustainable farming practices.

-He also manages a contract hay/straw baling business and will complete a Master of Agribusiness with Marcus Oldham College by the end of 2017.
+He also manages a contract hay/straw baling business and has also completed a Master of Agribusiness with Marcus Oldham College.

-James plans to investigate how Sub-Soil Manuring (SSM) can increase the soil’s ‘bucket size’ through soil chemical, physical and biological changes so as to provide gains that will create an increase in profitability for producers, which could last over ten years.
+James has investigated how Sub-Soil Manuring (SSM) can increase the soil’s ‘bucket size’ through soil chemical, physical and biological changes so as to provide gains that will create an increase in profitability for producers, which could last over ten years.

-“I wish to further expand on current research through investigating SSM in an irrigation setting and to explore the potential for irrigation water savings,” James said.
+“I wanted to to further expand on previous research through investigating SSM in an irrigation setting and to explore the potential for irrigation water savings,” James said.

-“This work will also examine the lack of machinery available for SSM, which is limiting producer uptake, along with the possibility of high concentrate, ameliorant alternatives.
+“This work also examined the lack of machinery available for SSM, which is limiting producer uptake, along with the possibility of high concentrate, ameliorant alternatives.

-James plans to travel to the UK, the Netherlands, France, Germany and the USA.
+James travelled to the UK, the Netherlands, France, Germany and the USA.